 Note that the user’s password in not shown.
 As a security measure, Django doesn’t store raw passwords, so there is no way to retrieve a password, you have to change it.

 Another thing to note here is that fields of different types get different widgets – for example, date/time fields have calendar controls, Boolean fields have checkboxes, character fields have simple text input fields.

 You can delete a record by clicking the delete button at the bottom left of its edit form.
 That’ll take you to a confirmation page, which, in some cases, will display any dependent objects that will be deleted, too.
 (For example, if you delete a publisher, any book with that publisher will be deleted, too!)

-You’ll also notice that the admin interface also handles input validation for you.
+You can add a record by clicking “Add” in the appropriate column of the admin home page.
+This will give you an empty version of the edit page, ready for you to fill out.
+You’ll also notice that the admin interface handles input validation for you.
 Try leaving a required field blank or putting an invalid date into a date field, and you’ll see those errors when you try to save, as shown in Figure 5-5.

 When you edit an existing object, you’ll notice a History link in the upper-right corner of the window.
 Every change made through the admin interface is logged, and you can examine this log by clicking the History link (see Figure 5-6).

 Behind the scenes, how does the admin site work?

 It’s pretty straightforward.
 When Django loads at server startup, it runs the

 admin.autodiscover() function.
 In earlier versions of Django, you used to call this function from